SelfKeyFoundation/selfkey-developers/docs/marketplace/marketplace-intro.md

 Whether you are a digital nomad freelancer wishing to incorporate your business or a company establishing a subsidiary, through your Identity Wallet you can certify your identity documents and securely share it with our corporate services partners to incorporate your company.

-## Integration Procedure
-#### Integration & Acceptance Testing
-Our technical implementation team will work with you to integrate with your existing system using the SelfKey API gateway.
-For customers without an existing KYC solution who choose to use Quick-KYC by KYC-Chain we will implement their instance at this stage.
-Optionally, during this time our technical team can assist with Login with SelfKey implementation to make your SelfKey-referred customers’ first experience on your platform quick and easy.

-#### Marketplace Listing
-Once all of the infrastructure is ready to start accepting new customers we will publish your listing on our marketplace and monitor performance over the coming weeks.

-#### Requirements Gathering
-Exchange Marketplace Listing Information You will need to verify the information that we have collected about your exchange for your marketplace listing, such as; exchange location, overview, incorporation date and trading pairs.
-KYC Solution Selection A decision on which KYC solution, provided in detail in the subsequent integration and acceptance testing section, will be used to proceed with integration.
-KYC Requirements and Policy We will need a copy of your existing KYC document requirements and questionnaires for individuals and corporate customers, if applicable.
-A copy of your KYC policy, which may include prohibited countries, KYC verification tiers, or user age limits, should also be provided for awareness.